Hisense 75U9DG Review | PCMag

 Good for games

 75U9DG is not lazy when it comes to games.
+See the article : US Air Force puts Godzilla in charge of autonomous warfare effort with Project Kaiju • The Register.
 The 120Hz TV has an automatic low latency mode (ALLM), variable refresh rate (VRR) and AMD FreeSync.

 Using an HDFury Diva HDMI matrix to measure input delay, the 75U9DG showed a lag of just 6 milliseconds in game mode.
 This responsiveness is sufficient to consider the 75U9DG as one of the the best gaming TVs.
 Just make sure you’re in the right mode when you’re playing, as the delay jumps to 114.3 ms in Theater Day mode.